This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Your healthcare provider will talk to you about how to prepare for surgery.
 He may tell you not to eat or drink anything after midnight on the day of your surgery.
 He or she will tell you what medicines to take or not take on the day of your surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home and stay with you to make sure you are okay.

 What will happen during bunionectomy:

 - You may get anesthesia to numb your foot or numb your leg from the knee down.
 You may instead get spinal anesthesia to numb you below the waist.
 With these types of anesthesia, you may feel pressure or pushing, but you should not feel any pain.
 General anesthesia is sometimes used to keep you completely asleep.

 - Your surgeon will make an incision on the top, side of, or below the bunion.
 You may need more than 1 incision.
 Extra bone and tissue may be removed.
 Your surgeon may make small cuts in the bones to place the bones in the correct position.
 He may instead remove the bunion and line up the bones.
 The ligament (strong tissue) that has tightened and pulled the toe inward may be cut to help make the toe straight again.
 In some cases, you may need to have your toe joint rebuilt or repaired.
 Pins, screws, wires, or plates may be placed in your toe joint to hold it in place.
 The incision is then closed with stitches and covered with a bandage.

 What will happen after bunionectomy:

 You will usually be able to go home after bunionectomy.
 You may have a toe spacer to hold your toe in place for up to 6 weeks while your foot heals.
-You may need to wear a medical walking shoe for up to 6 weeks after surgery.
+You may need to wear a post surgical shoe for up to 6 weeks after surgery.
 You may need crutches or a walker if you cannot put weight on your foot.
 You may have a brace or cast while your toe heals.